CallMeLag/passforce/readme.md

-# PassForce project by lag/somerandom_boi
+# PassForce project by somerandom_boi

 ## what is the passforce project?
 ### the passforce project is a simple tool that uses cython and python